objcio/articles/2015-02-09-core-image.md

 let filterNames = CIFilter.filterNamesInCategory(kCICategoryBuiltIn) as [String]
 ```

-The list of filters available on iOS is very nearly a subset of the filters available on OS X. On the Mac there are 169 built-in filters, while on iOS there are 127.
+The list of filters available on iOS is very nearly a subset of the filters available on OS X. There are 169 built-in filters on OS X, and there are 127 on iOS.

 ### Creating a Filter by Name